-STATEMENT OF MANAGEMENT RESPONSIBILITY YEAR ENDED MARCH 31, 2021
+STATEMENT OF MANAGEMENT RESPONSIBILITY YEAR ENDED MARCH 31, 2022

-The consolidated financial statements of the University of Alberta have been prepared by management in accordance with Canadian public sector accounting standards.
-The consolidated financial statements present fairly the financial position of the university as at March 31, 2021 and the results of its operations, remeasurement gains and losses, changes in net financial assets and cash flows for the year then ended.
+The consolidated financial statements of the University of Alberta have been prepared by management in accordance with Canadian public sector accounting standards as described in note 2 to the consolidated financial statements.
+The consolidated financial statements present fairly the financial position of the university as at March 31, 2022 and the results of its operations, remeasurement gains and losses, changes in net financial assets and cash flows for the year then ended.